I love learning about the past and a seminar on the history of drinking in Los Angeles piqued my interest.

 Los Angeles has several early 20th-century era hotels if you’re looking to go drinking in Los Angeles.

-Hotel Roosevelt – (opened in 1927) – 7000 Hollywood Blvd, Los Angeles, CA 90028.
+Hollywood Roosevelt – (opened in 1927) – 7000 Hollywood Blvd, Los Angeles, CA 90028.
 It was the home of the first Academy Awards ceremony.
 Try the Library Bar.

 Millennium Biltmore – (opened in 1923) 506 S Grand Ave, Los Angeles, CA 90071.
 Relax at the Gallery Bar and Cognac Room